 After a certain point, the more money you have, the more I question your goodness.
 In San Francisco, there are people worth hundreds of millions and even billions of dollars, yet they continue to hoard more money than they could ever spend in their lifetime while over 100,000 people are homeless.

 But this post isn’t about how we should tell other people how to spend their money.
 This post is about trying to be the best in at least one thing to have a better life.
+The pride you will feel being great at something is priceless.

 Be The One Percent In Something, ANYTHING